samuelaidoo45/matchmind/README.md

 # MatchMind 🔥

-An interactive matchstick puzzle game where you move matchsticks to solve number challenges.
+An interactive matchstick puzzle game where you move matchsticks to solve number challenges

 ## Features
 - 10 unique puzzle levels